Loading...

 What is an MBA?

-Because the MBA is a general management degree, many people use it not only to advance their careers but also to switch industries in the business world.
+Because the MBA is a broad management degree, many people use it not only to advance their careers but also to switch industries in the business world.
 MBA students gain knowledge in a wide variety of areas, meaning you can follow a career in any number of industries.

-[return to table of contents]
+Return to table of contents

-What is an MBA Specialization?
+What is an MBA specialization?

 Specialized MBAs allow you to build expertise in a particular industry or function during your MBA.
 As part of your specialization, you will follow mandatory MBA courses in your chosen subject, which aim to enhance your knowledge.